valkey-io/valkey-doc/docs/interact/programmability/lua-api.md

 ## Data type conversion

-Unless a runtime exception is raised, `redis.call()` and `redis.pcall()` return the reply from the executed command to the Lua script.
+Unless a runtime exception is raised, `server.call()` and `server.pcall()` return the reply from the executed command to the Lua script.
 Redis' replies from these functions are converted automatically into Lua's native data types.

 Similarly, when a Lua script returns a reply with the `return` keyword,